Singapore Exchange, LSE sign cross-trading agreement

-SINGAPORE, July 11 (Reuters) - Singapore Exchange and London Stock Exchange said on Wednesday they have signed a memorandum of understanding to enable cross-trading of some of their largest and most actively traded securities.
+SINGAPORE (Reuters) - Singapore Exchange (SGXL.SI) and London Stock Exchange (LSE.L) said on Wednesday they have signed a memorandum of understanding to enable cross-trading of some of their largest and most actively traded securities.

 Under the Agreement, SGX members will be able to trade FTSE100 securities on the Singapore bourse’s GlobalQuote Board.
 LSE members will get to buy and sell 36 securities of Singapore’s indices on the London exchange’s newly-created International Board.